FosterSetor9060/AirBnB_clone/README.md

 - A comprehensive database to manage the backend functionalities
 - An API that provides a communication interface between the front and backend of the system.

+Using the Console
+The AlxBnB console can be run both interactively and non-interactively.
+To run the console in non-interactive mode, pipe any command(s) into an execution of the file console.py at the command line.

 ### General concepts in review
 As you navigate this code base, it is great to note the following concepts, while completing this project.
 - How to create a Python package